 The web is dominated by cartoons and drawing tutorials by people who really can’t draw very well.
-I’m going to show you how to draw a realistic giraffe.
+I’m going to show you how to draw a realistic giraffe with a pencil.

 These are the basic steps you will take to draw a realistic giraffe:

 - Draw the giraffes outline